bluephosphor/Portfolio/asset/md/proj/maze.md

 }
 ```

 I like to think of it like an ant digging tunnels.
-Our curent cell is our ant, and it's constantly creating passages until it gets stuck, then it's time to turn around go back until it finds a way it hasn't gone yet.
+Our current cell is our ant, and it's constantly creating passages until it gets stuck, then it's time to turn around go back until it finds a way it hasn't gone yet.
 This process is extremely thorough and always leaves us with a unique labyrinth.

 Obviously, in the above live example, we're not operating inside of the while loop (unless we pressed 'instant') rather we're letting each step take place on a given frame.
 It was really fun to visualize the different operations using different colors and I think it creates an effect that is really interesting and satisfying to watch.
+Try entering a lower framerate to see the process in more detail!